-In order to keep OHI actions under close watch, OHI Pulse Survey was conducted twice in 2020 (in May and November) for improving our organizational health, keeping up the momentum, communications, and quickly responding to employee feedback.
-The survey focuses on three categories only: "Direction", "Innovation and Learning", and "Leadership".
+In order to keep OHI actions under close watch, OHI Pulse Survey was conducted twice in 2022 (in May and October) for improving our organizational health, keeping up the momentum, communications, and quickly responding to employee feedback.
+These results show that we, as ING in Turkey, make a difference among all ING countries and perform especially with our innovation and learning, leadership and working environment, show that the culture we want to create within ING is getting stronger day by day.

 The Continuous Listening program is a tool that transforms the corporate culture and leadership climate at the Bank into an organization where employees love to work, are happy and proud to be a part of, and at the same time helps employees sustain their success.
-In order to successfully execute the program at ING, meetings were held with the senior and regional management of each business line throughout 2019; findings from the surveys conducted during the year were evaluated and awareness of the topic was raised.
+In order to successfully execute the program at ING, meetings were held with the senior and regional management of each business line throughout 2022; findings from the surveys conducted during the year were evaluated and awareness of the topic was raised.
+As ING Turkey, our 2022 score is 80.